Ben55418/Midustry_game_2048/README.md

 connected to switch 1 as a reset switch connected to switch 2, 3, 4, 5 as up, right, down, left respectively

+the .msch file is the schematic for all the lazy people out there!

 that is all :)